-4.1.
-LABORATORY COMPARISON
+4.1 Laboratory Comparison

-Experimental data at laboratory fetches offer insight not only into the behavior of the drag coefficient at high wind speeds but also into the relative contributions of each stress component at lower wind speeds.
-This combination of data can be used to assess the role of air-flow separation at extreme conditions.
-Kunishi and Imasoto (see Kondo, 1975) performed a wind flume experiment at high wind speeds and found that the increase of the drag coefficient with wind speed lessened above $U{10} = 27 \text{ ms}^{-1}$.
+Experimental data at laboratory fetches offer insight not only into the behaviour of the drag coefficient at high wind speeds but also into the relative contributions of each stress component at lower wind speeds.
+This combination of data can be used to assess the role of air-flow separation in extreme conditions.
+Kunishi and Imasoto (see Kondo 1975; Garratt 1977) performed a wind flume experiment at high wind speeds and found that the increase of the drag coefficient with wind speed lessened above $U{10} = 27 \,\mathrm{m \, s^{-1}}$.
 Furthermore, their data points for the highest two wind speeds suggest that the drag coefficient may actually plateau at high wind speeds.
-Recently, Donelan et al. (2004) found that the drag coefficient indeed becomes independent of wind speed above $U{10} = 33 \text{ ms}^{-1}$.
-Figure 1a plots the results from the model for a fetch of 10 m.
-For comparison, we also show the experimental drag coefficients from Kunishi and Imasota (see Kondo, 1975) and Donelan et al. (2004)1, as well as the model results from KM07.
-At low wind speeds, our model compares well with that of KM07, but both models predict a higher drag coefficient than either experimental data set.
-At moderate wind speeds, our drag coefficient is substantially higher.
-This is most likely due to an overestimation of the viscous stress, which will be discussed subsequently.
-At the higher wind speeds, both models show a trend toward the saturation of the drag coefficient.
-Figure 1b shows the relative contributions of stress components as a function of wind speed.
-The maximum fraction of separation stress is roughly 0.6 compared to 0.9 in KM07.
-It is difficult to directly compare the stress fractions to KM07 since the total stress used to normalize the stress components is different between the models.
+Recently, Donelan et al. (2004) found that the drag coefficient indeed becomes independent of wind speed above $U{10} = 33 \,\mathrm{m \, s^{-1}}$.
+Figure 1a shows the results from the model for a fetch of 10 m.
+For comparison, we also show the experimental drag coefficients from Kunishi and Imasota (see Kondo 1975) and Donelan et al. (2004),1 as well as the model results from KM07.
+At low wind speeds, both our model and the KM07 model predict a higher drag coefficient than the experimental dataset.
+At moderate wind speeds, our model follows the Donelan et al. (2004) data until roughly $U{10} = 35 \,\mathrm{ms}^{-1}$, and the KM07 model follows the Kunishi and Imasoto data.
+This consistent overestimation of the drag coefficient is most likely due to an overestimation of the viscous stress, which will be discussed subsequently.
+At the higher wind speeds, both models show a trend toward the saturation of the drag coefficient, but neither achieves a plateau entirely as the Donelan et al. (2004) data suggest.
+Figure 1b shows the relative contributions of stress components as a function of wind speed, and the maximum fraction of separation stress is roughly 0.7 compared to 0.9 in KM07.
+It is difficult to compare directly the stress fractions to KM07 since the total stress used to normalize the stress components is different between the models.
 For example, the fraction of viscous stress would be lower at higher wind speeds, if the total stress were higher.
-Likewise, if the viscous stress were lower, the fraction of wave-induced and separation stress would also be higher.
+Likewise, if the viscous stress were lower, the fraction of wave-induced and separation stresses would also be higher.